RekuNote/PynoteStudio/README.md

     </p>
 </p>

-Pynote Studio is a (semi-functional) Flipnote Studio recreation written in Python 3!
+Pynote Studio is a Flipnote Studio recreation written in Python 3!
 This project allows you to create flipnotes on your computer!

 ## Table of Contents